 '12 Years a Slave,' 'Gravity' up for Producers Guild Awards

-Notable exclusions included "Inside Llewyn Davis" from the Coen brothers, family dysfunction drama "August: Osage County" and civil rights saga "Lee Daniels' The Butler."
+There were a few notable exclusions among the films.
+"Inside Llewyn Davis" from the Coen brothers did not get a nomination.
+Neither did family dysfunction drama "August: Osage County" and civil rights saga "Lee Daniels' The Butler."

-The Producers Guild Awards, a key indication of Hollywood sentiment ahead of the Oscars on March 2, will be handed out in a ceremony in Beverly Hills on January 19.
+The Producers Guild Awards will be handed out in a ceremony in Beverly Hills on January 19.
+The awards are a key indication of Hollywood sentiment ahead of the Oscars on March 2.

 Press CTRL+C (Windows), CMD+C (Mac), or long-press the URL below on your mobile device to copy the code